gg4u/nifty/Atlas/Atlas.md

 Maps are collected in the Nifty.Works' Atlas [1].

-[1] Nifty.works platform dedicated to factual knowledge, as per September 2018.
+[1] Nifty.works platform dedicated to factual knowledge, as per August 2018.

 # Roadmap definition  [August 2018]